 Built by Holy Roman Emperor Charles IV, this fairy-tale castle is about a 45-minute train ride along the flowing Berounka river to the southwest of Prague.

 The castle where Archduke Franz Ferdinand resided before he was assassinated, sparking WWI.
-Located in Benešov, 1hr south, it features the Archduke’s antler and weapon collection and a 555 acre park with rose gardens, forests, lakes & a café.
+Located in Benešov, one hour south, it features the Archduke’s antler and weapon collection and a 555 acre park with rose gardens, forests, lakes & a café.

 Nazi prison camp and Jewish ghetto in a massive 18th century fortress.